Duomo - San Romolo

 rebuilt 1025-28 (rededicated to Saint Bartholomew) and, more drastically,

-in 1456-64 after the church was taken over by Augustinian canons.
+after 1439 when the complex was taken over by Augustinians.
 Up until

 the 1025 rebuilding the church had been the cathedral of Fiesole,